BernardoBrogi/Project-Laboratory/README.md

 $ rosrun dmp LfD.py
 ```

-will create a new trajectory with the goal given.
+will create a new trajectory based on the other one with the goal given.
 It will be saved it in the file plan.txt.

 if you go_home and then write in the console